Skip to content

 Is there mobile signal on Carn na Drochaide?

-Reasonable EE/Vodafone signal at the Linn of Dee car park; intermittent on the summit looking south to Glen Lui
+Reasonable EE/Vodafone signal at the Linn of Dee car park; intermittent from the summit looking south to Glen Lui

 Is Carn na Drochaide safe in winter?